TylerSpencerVA/Micron-FSM-2025/README.md

 trajectory towards the end of the five year forecast; intermediate and weaker cases could reflect more probable long-term paths.

+**Implied Share Price.** The trailing P/E ratios set in the model were set higher than the recent historical P/E ratios.
+This increase was based on analyst expectations and should be revisited in future iterations of this model.

 ---

 ## Data Sources